locvx1234/Linux-Tutorial/README.md

 ## Linux Tutorial
-This tutorial is for a basic Linux knowledge.
+This tutorial is about Linux knowledge.
 It is intended for personal use only.

 ###Summary
 1. [Basic Commands](https://github.com/kalise/linux/blob/master/content/basic_commands.md)